UDTechLLC/blockchain-fs/README.md

 `Bucket`

 Bucket for WizeFS is a synonym of FUSE-based filesystem.
-Currently there are 3 basic types of filesystems (and buckets): Loopback Filesystem (or simply LoopbackFS), Zipped Filesystem (or simply ZipFS) (read-only, in-memory) and Loopback Zipped Filesystem (or simply LZFS).
+Currently there are 3 basic types of filesystems (and buckets):

+1. Loopback Filesystem (or simply LoopbackFS)
+2. Zipped Filesystem (or simply ZipFS) (read-only, in-memory)
+3. Loopback Zipped Filesystem (or simply LZFS).

 ## API (Command-line interface)